hardisj/erinsaudiocorner/content/english/driveunits/Purifi_PTT65W04.md

 * The dominant mode of distortion is 2nd-order.
 But, really, it is so low... who cares what order is the contributor.
 * Compression is the best I have measured to date as well.
 Another incredible performance with only about 0.4dB of compression at 12vRMS input.
 * Multitone distortion gets above about 1% distortion thresholds between 2-4kHz.
 One-percent.
 At 101dB @ 1 meter equivalent.
 That's low.
-* When supplied an 80Hz to 5kHz signal the multitone distortion is even lower up to 111dB @ 1 meter.
+* When supplied an 80Hz to 5kHz signal the multitone distortion is even lower up to 105dB @ 1 meter.
-* Max SPL for 20Hz to 20kHz is approximately 97dB @ 1 meter.
-The compression threshold was exceeded above this SPL.
-* Max SPL for 80Hz to 5kHz is approximately 105dB @ 1 meter.
-The compression threshold was exceeded above this SPL.

 <br><br>